Jai Arjun Singh

-Jai Arjun Singh is a New Delhibased freelance writer and journalist.
+Jai Arjun Singh is an Indian freelance writer and journalist based in New Delhi.
 He has written for Yahoo!
 India, Business Standard, The Hindu, The Man, Tehelka, Outlook Traveler, The Sunday Guardian and the Hindustan Times, among other publications.
 His book about the making of the cult comedy film Jaane Bhi Do Yaaro was published by HarperCollins India in 2010.
 He has also edited The Popcorn Essayists: What Movies Do to Writers, an anthology of original film-related essays for Tranquebar.
 He writes a popular blog called Jabberwock.
 He has contributed a story, "Milky Ways", in a book edited by Jaishree Mishra "Of Mothers and Others".